Asnières-sur-Seine

 Asnières-sur-Seine (/fr/; 'Asnières-on-Seine') is a commune in the Hauts-de-Seine department in the Île-de-France region of northern France.
-It lies on the left bank of the river Seine, some eight kilometres from the centre of Paris in the northwestern suburbs of the French capital.
+It lies on the left bank of the river Seine, eight kilometres from the centre of Paris in the northwestern suburbs of the French capital.
 The area should be reached by Line 15 of the Paris Métro by 2030.
 The inhabitants are called the Asniérois (masculine) and Asniéroises (feminine) in French.